josh-hrr/newBeginningTwo/README.md

 - npm install
 - npm install react

-# Getting Started with Create React App
+# Project overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- TailwindCSS is used

 ## Available Scripts